-The Corporation has reviewed progress during 2016/17 against the objectives set in the three year Strategic Plan 2014-2017.
-This review has been informed by the outcome of the Ofsted inspection in November 2016 which graded the College as "requiring improvement".
-The College has continued with its robust Post Inspection Action Plan with measurable outputs to endeavour to ensure that the College achieves a "good" Ofsted rating at the next inspection which is expected to take place in spring 2018.
+The Corporation has reviewed its achievements during 2017/18 against the objectives set out in the current Strategic Plan 2014-2018.
+The review has been informed by the successful outcome of the Ofsted inspection in February 2018, which graded the College as 'good'.